Excursion-ConsHein/VTOL-control-by-PID/README.md

 # Control VTOL fixed-wing UAV via PID
-This work can be seen as my own initial practice of scientific research, so it has no much value, but a reference for relative research.
+This work can be seen as my own initial practice of scientific research,

+so there is little real value in it, but a reference for relative research.

 &nbsp;
 &nbsp;